TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

          versioningWS

    Datatype
-         boolean / version number
+         boolean

    Description
          If set, versioning is enabled for this table.
-If integer it indicates a version number of versioning features.

-         - Version 2: Support for moving elements was added. ("V2" is used to mark features)

          Versioning in TYPO3 is based on this scheme::